Jwan622/interview_prep/square/final_rd_part_1.md

 Profile data at various stages of the ETL process to identify data quality problems or anomalies.
 Use data profiling tools to automate this process.

+## What's an efficient and effective way to data model?

+1. Requirement Gathering:

+Understand the Business Goals: Begin by understanding the overall business goals and objectives that the data warehouse will support.
+This might involve meetings with stakeholders to align on the scope and purpose of the project.
+Identify Key Metrics: Work closely with business analysts and data stakeholders to identify the key metrics and performance indicators that need to be tracked and analyzed.
+What questions do they want to answer with the data?
+Data Sources: Determine the sources of data that will feed into the data warehouse.
+This can include databases, APIs, external data providers, and more.

+2. Asking the Right Questions:
+What Data Is Needed?: Clarify the specific data elements that are required to answer the identified business questions.
+This might include transaction data, customer information, product details, and more.
+Data Granularity: Understand the level of detail needed.
+Do you need daily, hourly, or monthly data?
+This influences the design of your data warehouse schema.
+Data Transformation: Ask about any required data transformations or calculations.
+For example, do you need to calculate average sales per customer or year-over-year growth?
+Data Retention: Discuss how long historical data should be retained in the data warehouse.
+Different businesses may have varying compliance requirements or historical analysis needs.

+3. Data Onboarding Case Study:

+Let's consider a case study for a fictional e-commerce company:
+Business Goal: The e-commerce company aims to improve customer retention and increase average order value.

+Questions to Ask:
+What customer data is needed?: To address this goal, you might need customer information, purchase history, and customer interaction data.
+What is the data source?: Determine where this data comes from, such as the company's CRM system and sales database.
+Data Granularity: Are daily customer interactions required, or will weekly summaries suffice?
+Calculations: Do you need to calculate metrics like customer lifetime value or the average time between purchases?
+Data Retention: How many years of historical data should be stored for analysis?
+Is there a legal requirement to retain certain customer data?

+4. Data Modeling:

+Choose the Right Data Warehouse Model: Depending on your requirements, you can opt for a star schema, snowflake schema, or other models.
+For the e-commerce case, a star schema may be suitable.
+ETL Process: Define the Extract, Transform, Load (ETL) process to clean, transform, and load data into the warehouse.
+Indexes and Performance: Ensure appropriate indexing and performance optimization techniques to handle the expected data volume and query complexity.
+Data Quality: Implement data quality checks and validation to maintain the accuracy and reliability of the data.
+Documentation: Document the data modeling decisions, schema structures, and transformations for future reference.

+Efficient data modeling involves close collaboration between data engineers, data scientists, and business stakeholders to ensure that the data warehouse is designed to meet specific business needs and answer critical questions accurately and efficiently.
+Once we make the data model, try to ask the data scientist about recommendations engines.
+Recommendation Algorithm: Work with data scientists to develop recommendation algorithms that leverage the data model.
+Collaborate to understand how the algorithm uses the data and what features are crucial.

 ## ETL vs ELT